The Magic Behind Mcdonald's Marketing Strategy

 What to copy

-- Treat consistency as a growth lever, not a creative constraint (see the brand's commitment to consistency theme).
+- Treat consistency as a growth lever, not a creative constraint.
+The brand's commitment to consistency theme is a real differentiator.

-- Use offers as product storytelling, not discounts, then reinforce with personalized marketing messages.
+- Use offers as product storytelling, then reinforce with personalized marketing messages.

-- Make “operations improvements” part of your narrative.
+- Make operations improvements part of the narrative.
 Convenience is a feature customers notice.

-- Let loyalty and digital reduce guessing: the MyMcDonald’s model is a real-world reminder that retention is built into product and experience.
+- Let loyalty and digital reduce guessing.
+The MyMcDonald’s model is a reminder that retention is built into product and experience.
 (McDonald's)

 What not to copy

-- Don’t chase pop culture collaborations without having a stable core.
-It looks forced fast.
+- Do not chase pop culture collaborations without a stable core.

-- Don’t try to outspend your category.
-McDonald’s advantage is scale, not just creativity.
+- Do not try to outspend your category.
+McDonald’s advantage is scale plus repeatability.

-- Don’t overload the menu or message.
-Most brands need fewer offers, not more.
+- Do not overload the menu or message.
+Many brands need fewer offers, not more.

-- Don’t “do digital” without a conversion foundation (your site/app experience is part of marketing approaches).
+- Do not do digital without a conversion foundation.
+Your site and app experience is part of marketing approaches.

-- Don’t treat innovation like novelty.
+- Do not treat innovation like novelty.
 Innovation should be repeatable and measurable.

 Key Takeaways